AlexanderGTumanov/SymbExpand/README.md

 \sum\limits_{I_n}\ c_{i_1\ldots i_n}\ a_{i_1}\otimes \ldots \otimes a_{i_n}\ .
 $$

 The length of the tensor product, $n$, corresponds to the **transcendentality** of the polylogarithmic function.
-Its entries, $a_i$​, are known as **symbol letters** — functions of external kinematics that encode the locations of the observable's branch cuts.
+Its entries, $a_i$​, are known as **symbol letters** — functions of external kinematics that encode the locations of the observable's branch points.
 The set of all symbol letters forms the **alphabet**, a fundamental characteristic of the observable that, in most relevant cases, remains unchanged at any given loop order.
 In pure function spaces, the coefficients $c_{i_1\ldots i_n}$​​ are rational numbers.
 More generally, they can be rational functions of the external kinematics.

 This representation gives rise to powerful bootstrap techniques, which aim to compute observables by determining $c_{i_1\ldots i_n}$ through the imposition of constraints.
 This often requires expanding the observable around certain kinematic limits.
 In the symbol language, such expansions can be challenging, especially when performed around a branch point, where logarithmic singularities arise.
 This package provides tools to automate this process.